 "Santa Fe is another example of bold municipal leadership.
 The work of the Santa Fe Municipal Drug Strategy Task Force demonstrates how cities can step up and implement innovative drug policies rooted in science, compassion, and public health.
 Even when the federal government fails to act, cities can.” - Emily Kaltenbach

 DPA is committed to reducing the harms associated with drug use in New Mexico.
-Our priorities include expanding naloxone access, broadening 911 Good Samaritan Law immunity, increasing Medication Assisted Treatment (MAT) access, and establishing a Heroin Assisted Treatment (HAT) pilot program.
+Our priorities include expanding naloxone access, authorizing overdose prevention programs, expanding access to drug checking services, increasing Medication Assisted Treatment (MAT) access, and establishing a Heroin Assisted Treatment (HAT) pilot program.

 Drug arrests have led to unprecedented levels of incarceration in New Mexico, especially for people of color.
-DPA advocates for asset forfeiture reform, ending racial disparities in drug arrests, and decriminalizing drug possession and use.
+We advocate for municipal drug strategies that will move small towns and cities from criminal justice structures towards public health structures.

 (505) 983-3277 ph